-MLS 202 Clinical Biochemistry
+MLS 202 Clinical Biochemistry (Equivalent to BIO 232)

 Pathophysiology of body water and electrolytes, acid-base control and disorders, renal function and disease, liver function and disease, iron, porphyrin and bilirubin metabolism and disorders, clinical enzymology and its relation to organ diseases, abnormalities of proteins in plasma and disorders of amino acid metabolism, disorders and disease of carbohydrate metabolism, disorders and disease of plasma lipids and lipoproteins metabolism, extra vascular biological fluids abnormalities and disease.
 Prerequisite: MLS 209.